 So if you look under problem identification, you’ll notice a few things.
 You’ll see a web search, you’ll see research, downloading a white paper.
 These are all buyer actions that you can use to create demand.
 You can create content as it relates to a problem in your industry and then answer the questions with why your software can solve that problem.

-If you’ve optimized that content the right way from an SEO standpoint, you’ll begin to rank well in Google for the terms that B2B buyers use when researching software.
+If you’ve optimized that content the right way from an SEO standpoint, you’ll begin to rank well in Google for the terms that types of buyer in B2B use when researching software.

 If you look at solution exploration, you’ll see more Google searches, online and peer discussions and LinkedIn engagement.
-This is a great way to activate employees to participate in technology conversations and influence B2B buyers through the purchase funnel.
+This is a great way to activate employees to participate in technology conversations and influence others through the B2B buyer journey.